Annex A - Examination papers and rubrics

 Please look at any additional information you have traditionally put on the front cover and re-assess whether this is really necessary/helpful.

-Late re-submission of examination papers for minor amendments may result in your College having to incur the costs of reproduction.
+Late re-submission of examination papers for minor amendments may result in your Faculty having to incur the costs of reproduction.
 Please ensure that all papers have been checked thoroughly before submission to the Examinations Office**, paying particular attention to formulae, which do not always convert successfully when pdfing documents; once submitted, papers will be treated as camera-ready copy and will not be proof read by the Examinations Office.
-Please ensure that once the examination paper has been pdf’d that it is printed and proof read, paying particular attention to formulae, which have in the past not converted correctly.
-If changes need to be made to a paper once the Examinations Office has had it reproduced then these should, wherever possible, be made through the use of an erratum slip, only major changes will be considered for paper reprinting at College’s expense.
+If changes need to be made to a paper once the Examinations Office has had it reproduced then the Exams Office will advise as to whether an erratum slip or replacement paper is required.
+Only major changes will be considered for paper reprinting at the Faculty's expense.

 *